ItzSwirlz/ThredList/README.md

-# Thread List
+# Thred List

 This is a plugin for [Aroma](https://github.com/wiiu-env/Aroma) that shows a list of active threads in the plugin menu.

+It is called "Thred List" instead of "Thread" because Nintendo mispelled "Thread" for "Thred" in the thread for the Eula (EulaThred).
+One interpretation is that they were too focused on telling people not to install CFW they didn't check their spelling.

 ## Installation

-1. Copy the file `ThreadList.wps` into `sd:/wiiu/environments/aroma/plugins`.
+1. Copy the file `ThredList.wps` into `sd:/wiiu/environments/aroma/plugins`.
 2. Requires the [WiiUPluginLoaderBackend](https://github.com/wiiu-env/WiiUPluginLoaderBackend) in `sd:/wiiu/environments/aroma/modules`.

 Start Aroma and the backend should load the plugin.